RavensbourneWebMedia/UX-design/sessions/09/README.md

 [![](assets/infographic-history-of-the-world.jpg)](https://vimeo.com/66145156)

-Valentina will talk about her experience and introduce you to **data visualisation** through practical exercises:
+Valentina will talk about her experience and introduce you to **data visualisation** through practical exercises.

-* data in your bag
+* *Data in your bag* 1h
-* map your personal data
+* *Map your personal data* 1h

 Throughout the day you'll have a chance to get to know the SCWA students.